 How to Stop Itchy Scalp after Hair Coloring

-If itching scalp symptom is beyond what you can handle, I suggest you consult a dermatologist so he or she can check you and give perfect relief remedies.
+If itching scalp symptom is beyond what you can handle, I suggest you consult a dermatologist so they can check you and give perfect relief remedies.

-But if it’s not severe, you can give it time to heal, because allergy reactions can go away by itself without you doing anything.
+But if it’s not severe, you can give it time to heal because allergy reaction can go away by itself without you doing anything.

 While giving it time to heal itself, here are things you should do.

-- Wash you thoroughly and clean water.
-You add apple cider vinegar to the water (It works as well, but it is optional if you don’t have it at home).
-But when washing, make sure the water runs clear through your hair.
+- Wash you thoroughly and clean water and apple cider vinegar to the water (It works very well).
+When washing, make sure the water runs clear through your hair.

-- Also, you can wash your hair with a shampoo containing Clobex.
+- Also, you can wash your hair with shampoo containing Clobex.

 - Apply unrefined coconut oil to your scalp.
 When the itching calms down, wash the rinse it off.

 - Unrefined Shea butter from Africa also works, but it can get your hair and scalp messy with build-ups.